yitsheyzeus/thebook_src/holy_water,_sang_rael.md

 ###He will pitch his royal tents between the seas at the beautiful holy mountain.
 Yet he will come to his end, and no one will help him.
 Daniel 11:45

+It is here, between the seas of Eden and Revelation that the "royal" tent has always been; the place where the impersonal waters turn to family, and the true message of the Sang Rael ...

+{% if gitbook.generator == "website" %}
+<iframe width="520" height="292" src="https://www.youtube.com/embed/nlcIKh6sBtc" frameborder="0" allowfullscreen></iframe>
+{% endif %}

+Do you care?

 ```
 But the LORD hardened Pharaoh's heart and he would not
 listen to Moses and Aaron, just as the LORD had said to Moses.